 The new fashion in the snowboard world.
 And why not.
 Away from the crowds, getting to the top under your own steam, enjoying fresh powder a week after it's snowed.
 And nature.

 I recently finished shooting another chalet for Shep&Kyles.
-This is one of my favourite shots from the shoot.
+This is one of my favourite images from the shoot.
 To see more, you'll have to follow them on Instagram.

 A Wet Walk In The Woods